Ableton/ableton.github.io/third_party_plugin_dev_portal/index.md

-Instead, the editor should use private communication (for example sending custom `IMessage`) to send all the new values to the controller.
-Then, the controller shall be able to return the correct information before making a call to `restartComponent(kParamValuesChanged)`.
+Instead, the editor should use private communication (for example sending custom `IMessage`) to send all the new values to the processor.
+Then, the processor shall be able to return the correct information before making a call to `restartComponent(kParamValuesChanged)`.

 More details at [performEdit alternatives](VST3presetSwitchingPerformEditAlternatives).